ppy/osu-wiki/news/2022-08-30-changes-to-osu-sr-and-pp.md

 ### Remove non-overlapping velocity change bonus from Aim

-Throughout the past few months, [Lasse's Zan'ei [Illusion]](https://osu.ppy.sh/beatmapsets/1759729#osu/3601629) has had widespread community attention thanks to it's abuse of the newly introduced velocity change buff.
-Coupled together with the wide angle bonus, the result is a notoriously overweight map that has found it's way into ~31% of all 5 digit player's top plays.
+Throughout the past few months, [Lasse's Zan'ei [Illusion]](https://osu.ppy.sh/beatmapsets/1759729#osu/3601629) has had widespread community attention thanks to its abuse of the newly introduced velocity change buff.
+Coupled together with the wide angle bonus, the result is a notoriously overweighted map that has found its way into ~31% of all 5 digit players' top plays.

 Fixing this was a high priority task, so [this proposal](https://github.com/ppy/osu/pull/19004) to remove the non-overlapping segment of the velocity change buff was approved.
 This fixes maps such as Zan'ei, but it unfortunately nerfs maps that genuinely benefited from the buff such as [eiri-'s Trance Dance Anarchy [Don't Look Back]](https://osu.ppy.sh/beatmapsets/1124084#osu/2348869).
 This is an unfortunate but necessary side effect, and rebuffing these maps is considered high priority in the future.